Motsai/neblina-motiondemo-ios/README.md

 ---

-On iPhoa & iPad will switch to the command screen.
-If the communication with Neblina is successful, the "BLE Data Port" switch will be on.
+The iPhone & iPad will switch to the command screen.
+The "BLE Data Port" switch will be on if the communication with Neblina is successful.
+Switch on the Quaternion stream.
+The quaternion data should be displayed at the bottom of the screen.

 iPhone Screen Shot | iPad Screen Shot
 ---|---